- 1 Top 5 Best Cordless Drills

 Clutch or torque settings can vary across brands and even models within one specific brand.
 For example, our Best Budget and Top Pick recommendations are both from Black & Decker.
 However, the Best Budget only offers 11 clutch settings while the Top Pick features 24 settings.
 However, most options range between 15 to 17 clutch settings.

 Next we considered batteries, as this might impact which cordless drill model you choose to purchase.
 If you’re a frequent power tool user, then the Top Pick and Best Budget should be on your shortlist.
 Both of these options are from Black & Decker.
 That’s important because if you’re a fan of Black & Decker tools, this means you can use one battery to power all of them.
-Other popular options include the Honorable Mention and #5 picks.
+We also recommend other popular options including the Honorable Mention and #5 picks.
 Both of these options come with the charging base, and offer a USB port to also power your mobile devices.

 First time cordless drill shoppers should also prioritize our Top Pick and #5 choices.
 Both of these models come with a drill bit set.
 Although the Top Pick offers more drill bits (30 pieces), both are great options since it eliminates the need for buying a separate drill bit set.